yellowgh0st/gooddata-js-interview/README.md

 __Make the dropdown work.
 That is, the dropdown `onChange` should reload the upper chart appropriately.__

-When you are done, send us the link to your source code repo and the link to the deployed version of your solution.
+When you are done, send us the link to your source code repo and the instructions how to run the demo.

 ---